Are Vision Language Models Cross-Cultural Theory of Mind Reasoners?: Introduction

 \section{Introduction}

 Understanding human behavior in social contexts requires more than perceiving visible cues - it necessitates \textbf{Theory of Mind} (ToM), the cognitive ability to reason about others' beliefs, desires, intentions, and emotions, even when they remain hidden or must be inferred indirectly~\cite{premack1978does,baron1985does}.
 In humans, ToM underpins essential social capacities including communication, coordination, empathy, and navigating cultural norms.
 As artificial intelligence systems increasingly interact with people across diverse contexts, developing robust ToM reasoning capabilities has emerged as a critical frontier~\cite{kosinski2024theory,sap2022neural}.
-Recent advances in vision-language models (VLMs) have yielded remarkable progress on image captioning, visual question answering, and grounded reasoning.
-Models such as GPT-4V~\cite{openai2023gpt4v}, Gemini~\cite{team2023gemini}, LLaVA~\cite{liu2024visual}, Qwen-VL~\cite{bai2023qwen}, and InternVL~\cite{chen2024internvl} demonstrate strong zero-shot and few-shot performance when combining visual and linguistic understanding.
-However, their capacity for \emph{social inference} - particularly in culturally nuanced contexts where mental states must be interpreted through the lens of cultural knowledge - remains far less explored.
-This gap is consequential.
-A gesture, ritual, or social role carries different mental-state implications across cultures.
-Understanding human behavior in social contexts requires not only recognizing visible emotions or actions but also interpreting the underlying mental states and social conventions that shape them.
-The same behavior can convey different intentions or emotions depending on cultural norms, situational context, and shared expectations, underscoring the need for Theory of Mind (ToM) to infer meaning beyond what is perceptually observable.
-Without culturally grounded ToM reasoning, AI systems risk misinterpreting intentions, violating social expectations, or perpetuating biases, particularly against under-represented cultures.